 There’s a tragedy at the core of Manchester by the Sea, but you’d never see it behind that emotionless wall separating Casey Affleck from the rest of the world.
 His eyes are remote and affectionless, but not unreachable—that tiny thread of hope is what Kenneth Lonergan hinges the film’s dramatic bearings on.
 Affleck protrudes emotions which seem to work on a completely separate dimension than most people, but his conviction is grounded in such raw human dejection you’ll never mistake Manchester by the Sea as anything other than pure, unfiltered human drama.
 Much like the film itself Affleck’s performance is rich with deeply buried grief and an underlying wealth of human affection—all existing just out of arm’s reach of the personal toxins that he, and maybe a great deal of us, carry in death’s inevitable (and sometimes unexpected) wake.

 Following his brother’s death, Lee Chandler (Casey Affleck) relocates to his hometown (the titular Manchester-by-the-Sea) where he’s named the legal guardian of his brother’s 17-year-old son.
 Lee, afflicted by painful memories, forces himself to confront the tragedies of his past when he returns to his hometown, the place where the fragments of his early life still fester.
-Lonergan overcomes the almost braindead dullness of both premises by converting this classic portrait of a death-in-the-family into a more grounded and complex interpretation of family: temporarily shared moments, a formal communion of blood ties and an informal binding of mutual hurt.
+Lonergan overcomes the average-ness of both premises by converting this classic portrait of a death-in-the-family into a more grounded and complex interpretation of the family unit itself: temporarily shared moments, a formal communion of blood ties and an informal binding of mutual hurt.

-Affleck plays off every other performance in the movie with a kind of boyish impatience, effectively turning small-talk into conversational miscarriages.
-They’re unexpectedly funny and heated (a comedy of manners in every respect), but his inability to make even a single meaningful human connection give his prospective character arch the underpinning of a Greek tragedy.
+Affleck plays off every other performance in the movie with a strange kind of impatience, effectively turning small-talk into conversational miscarriages.
+They’re unexpectedly funny and heated (a comedy of manners in every respect), but his inability to make even a single meaningful human connection give his prospective character arch the underpinning of a tragedy.
 Lonergan doesn’t make Lee Chandler a sympathetic character, but the understated way he affirms each of Lee’s personal failures, without indulging in empathy, becomes a compelling exercise in emotional desensitization.
-Lee has accepted his fate as a loser and is content with that.
-The opening moments in Manchester by the Sea introduces us to Lee Chandler (in a flashback) as a high-spirited father who is out fishing with his brother and nephew.
+The opening moments in Manchester by the Sea introduces us to Lee Chandler (through flashback) as a high-spirited father who is out fishing with his brother and nephew.
 Cut back to the present and the difference is night and day.

-We see two portraits of this man, both significantly different; what it doesn’t show is how or why such a dramatic change occurs.
+We see two portraits of this man, both significantly different; what it doesn’t show is how or why such a dramatic transformation occurs.
 Everyone in his hometown, Manchester-by-the-Sea, knows what happened to him, but they won’t talk about it.
 The real mystery here is Lee Chandler himself.
-The man, whose suffering is irrepressible, whose torment is invisible, distances himself so far from everyone that the circumstances behind his name become almost mythic: “the Lee Chandler,” says his nephew’s hockey coach, after the recluse makes a rare appearance in his hometown.
-Lee ingrains past failures and tragedies to his persona like personally inscribed scars that everyone can see.
-His journey forward in the film is intercut through a cacophonous series of flashbacks (outstretched like bad and happy memories on a single spectrum of cause-and-effect).
+The man, whose suffering is irrepressible, whose torment is invisible, distances himself so far from everyone that the circumstances behind his name become almost mythic: “the Lee Chandler,” says his nephew’s hockey coach, after making a rare appearance in his hometown.
+Lee embodies past tragedies like personally inscribed scars (everyone can see them, but no one dares mention them).
+His journey forward in the film is intercut through a cacophonous series of flashbacks.
 The flashbacks come and go without any perceivable rhythm, but they have the powerful effect of unveiling every bit of hidden grief, regret and longing the characters secretly harbor in their hearts.
 Flashbacks act like Manchester by the Sea’s patchwork—giving seemingly unassuming, innocent moments uglier (and, often time, tragic) dramatic context.

 In a culture where films celebrate the unmitigated power-of-will human emotion can bestow on tough times, Manchester by the Sea seems eulogize how these same emotions can fail us, even when we need them most.
 Lonergan’s flashbacks show us the result of tragedies and their consequences, but much of the credit should go to Casey Affleck, whose revelation as a leading man has been far too long overlooked.
 Lonergan (and, of course, his editor Jennifer Lame) knows how to employ the power of a cut; the structural integrity of Manchester by the Sea’s flashbacks becomes more than a connective tissue for past, present and future—they embody state of mind in which moments, past and present, are bound to a single time and place.
-Affleck pomps the emotional carnage of these scenes; the passionate glint in his eyes, within a few frames, can turn turn into wide, soulless voids.
-Michelle Williams is also remarkable, delivering a brief—but harrowing—performance.
-The scene I suspect will be the most talked about (involving her and Affleck) showcases some of the two’s most explicitly discomforting work.
+Affleck expresses the emotional carnage of these scenes; the passionate glint in his eyes, within a few frames, can turn turn into wide, soulless voids.

 Manchester by the Sea grounds its feet in the type of social realities and interpersonal dysfunctions that most Hollywood films would sooner sentimentalize, turning emotionally unstable human beings into likable, misunderstood trouble-makers or de-characterized empowerment fantasies.
-This film sees its bleak premise to the end, without compromising to instinctive whims of emotional closure and forced resolutions.
+This film sees its bleak premise to the end without giving in to most movies’ terrible need to resolve the unresolvable.
 Films make us cognizant to the idea of a resolution; nothing truly lasts in film—not even death—but Lonergan’s Manchester by the Sea, which places death at its forefront, ends as somberly and inconclusively as it begins, revealing to us an emotionless limbo in which tragedy is permanent.